 “Do you think that Princess would have agreed even if she wasn’t otherwise engaged?”

 The woman thought for a moment, before she allowed herself a small laugh.
-“Elven women are quite particular about living far from home.
+“Elven women are particular about living far from home.
 Unless there’s some reason for it that was necessary, they do not stray far from what they know.”

 “Unlike humans,” he noted.